The Samling Hotel: The Benson family and their tenants

 And his tones of solemn earnestness, sinking almost dying away into a murmur of veneration as if the passage were breathed forth from the heart."

 She and her family were so entranced with Dove’s nest that they had an engraving of the house made which was used on the title page of some of her books.
 One of these is shown.

 Thomas Benson did not marry and had no children.
 When he died in 1869, the property was inherited by John Benson (1817–1876), one of his relatives who was born in 1817 in Colton and in 1851, married Eleanor Haythornthwaite (1820–1855).
 The couple had two daughters.
-When John Benson inherited Dove’s Nest in 1869, he went there to live for the rest of his life.
+John Benson inherited Dove’s Nest in 1869, and lived out his life.
 When he died in 1876, he set up a trust for the distribution of his estate and Dove’s Nest was in this trust.
 Documents from the Wordsworth Trust Collection show that the Benson Trust continued until about 1960.
 During this time the house was let to numerous tenants.